 In-person appointments are available in 220 Boucke and the Search Bar throughout the semester.
 To schedule an appointment, please use the appointment scheduler in Starfish.
 You will see a list of available appointment times; when you pick a time and move to the following screen, you will be able to check the Boucke Building or Search Bar location.

 Appointments are 30 minutes long.
 You can schedule up to two appointments in a row.

 Online synchronous appointments are available throughout the semester.
 To schedule an online appointment, please use the appointment scheduler in Starfish.
 You will see a list of available appointment times; when you pick a time and move to the following screen, you will be able to check the Online Writing location.
 You will receive a Zoom link with your appointment confirmation.

 Asynchronous tutoring allows students to submit a writing project for review, and receive virtual tutoring feedback in response.
 Our tutors will provide both a video tutorial, as well as written commentary and questions about the submitted materials.
 You may submit no more than 6 pages of writing by filling out the Asynchronous Tutoring Submission form.
 Please record all the necessary details of your project for the most useful feedback.

 Asynchronous requests are assigned to the first available tutor.
 Please allow 1-3 days for a response.

-At the request of instructors, writing tutors will visit classrooms to conduct workshops that are tailored to the writing projects in the course.
-During an extended class visit, several tutors might spend the entire period assisting students with their writing.
-In addition, the Writing Center can create custom workshops for writing-oriented events.
-To request a workshop for your class or program, please fill out our Workshop Request form.
+At the request of instructors, writing tutors will visit classrooms to conduct Introduction to the Writing Center presentations or writing workshops that are tailored to the writing projects in the course.
+To request a program for your course, please fill out our Outreach Program Request form.